Nicolas Haas: Club career

 Haas is a youth exponent from FC Luzern.
 He made his Swiss Super League debut at 7 February 2015 against BSC Young Boys replacing Adrian Winter after 87 minutes in a 1–1 home draw.

 On 8 June 2017, he signed for Serie A side Atalanta, reportedly on a four-year contract, arriving as a free agent after leaving Lucerne at the end of his contract.

 On 25 July 2018, Haas joined Serie B club Palermo on a season-long loan deal.

 On 12 August 2019, Haas joined Serie B club Frosinone on loan until 30 June 2020.

 On 25 September 2020, he joined Serie B club Empoli on loan.
 If Empoli were to be promoted to Serie A at the end of the 2020–21 season, Empoli was obligated to purchase his rights.
 That condition was fulfilled as Empoli was promoted.

+On 3 September 2023, Haas returned to FC Luzern on a season-long loan deal with the option to purchase.